kumudug/docker_laravel_php_util/readme.md

 # Setting up a laravel project

-* We are gonna use the `composer` image and run a one time command using docker compose
+* We are gonna use the `composer` image and run a one time command using docker compose.
+This will create a laravel project for us in the src folder.
    - `docker compose run --rm composer create-project --perfer-dist laravel/laravel .`